 Caring for a baby can be challenging at times.
 You may be tired or stressed.
 Not knowing why a baby is crying can be very frustrating.

 Remember - never, ever shake a baby.
 This can cause permanent brain damage, seizures and even death.
 Be strong enough to walk away, take a break and come back when you are ready to comfort your baby.
-Find out more in our coping with a crying baby leaflet.
+Find out more in our coping with a crying baby leaflet, or watch this video.

 Before you leave hospital or Birthcare, please ensure you have had help and support with bathing your baby.